zuozhenggh/learning-library/create-labs/labs/4-labs-use-atom-editor-develop-content/4-labs-use-atom-editor-develop-content.md

 2. Double-click the folder that contains the workshop you want to view.
 In this example, to display the workshop, double-click the workshop's name, **1-labs-quickstart-workshop**.
   ![](./images/use-atom-editor-open-live-server.png " ")

   The Workshop is displayed along with the labs.
-The labs contained in this workshop are displayed in the Contents menu on the right.
-You can make content changes in the Atom Editor to the workshop and lab files, save the changes, and the updated workshop and labs will get refreshed in the browser window.
-The pages reload automatically.
-To view a lab, click the lab's name in the **Contents** menu.
+The labs contained in this workshop are displayed in the **Contents** menu on the right.
+You can make content changes in the Atom Editor to the workshop and lab files, save the changes, and the updated workshop and labs are automatically refreshed in the browser window.

   ![](./images/use-atom-editor-workshop-output.png " ")

-5. To stop the atom-live-server, select  **Packages > atom-live-server > Stop folder-path-at-port-#**.
+3. To stop the atom-live-server, select  **Packages > atom-live-server > Stop folder-path-at-port-#**.

 **This concludes this lab.
 Please proceed to the next lab in the Contents menu on the right.**